|

 - Details pane

-- In Windows Vista and Win7, a pane across the bottom of a Computer window which
+- In Windows Vista and Win7, a pane across the bottom of a Computer window.
+In Win8 and 8.1, a pane at the right of the File Explorer window.
+The pane

 - Details view